News

 In August of 2017, Larry Forbes sustained an injury while on the premises of the Benton County Iowa fairgrounds, and hired an attorney to file a negligence action.
 After initial discovery, counsel for the Benton County Agricultural Society (Ag.
 Society), made an offer to Forbes’s counsel to settle for $10,000.

-The letter referenced TRICARE but not Medicare and stated: “Based on information you have provided to date, Mr. Forbes had an excellent recovery, and his actual medical bills totaled $2,732, for which TRICARE apparently had a subrogation interest.”
-Burris added: “There is no indication that Mr. Forbes had to pay anything out-of-pocket, or that the medical providers are actually charging anything beyond the $2,732 paid.”
+The letter referenced TRICARE but not Medicare and stated: “Based on information you have provided to date, Mr. Forbes had an excellent recovery, and his actual medical bills totaled $2,732, for which Tricare apparently had a subrogation interest.”
+Burris added, “There is no indication that Mr. Forbes had to pay anything out-of-pocket, or that the medical providers are actually charging anything beyond the $2,732 paid.”

 After negotiating, Forbes agreed to settle his suit with the Ag.
 Society for $12,500.
 In return, Forbes would dismiss the suit with prejudice.
 Counsel for the Ag.
 Society then informed Forbes’ counsel that if Forbes was Medicare eligible, her client would require “final CMS letter, showing the amount owed, if any, in reimbursement to Medicare.”
 However, after reaching the agreement, Forbes’ attorney learned that Medicare was pursuing a Medicare lien in the amount of $25,482 for reimbursement of conditional payments it made toward Forbes injury related medical expenses.
 Forbes’ attorney attempted to renegotiate the settlement once the existing Medicare conditional payments came to light.
-However, the Ag.
-Society pushed back, insisting Forbes accepted the agreed upon terms of the settlement and was aware of his obligations to Medicare.
-The Ag.
-Society moved to enforce the settlement by filing a motion for summary judgment.
+However, the Ag Society pushed back, insisting Forbes accepted the agreed upon terms of the settlement and was aware of his obligations to Medicare.
+The Ag Society moved to enforce the settlement by filing a motion for summary judgment.

 When the case went to court, Forbes argued the agreement was unenforceable and claimed there was a “mutual mistake” because the parties failed to reach a “meeting of the minds.”
 The Iowa District Court for Benton County disagreed with Forbes and ruled in favor of the Ag.
 Society granting it summary judgment, based on its position that the settlement contract was enforceable.
 The Court of Appeals of Iowa affirmed the District Court’s ruling, reaching its affirmation under the theory that settlement agreements are essentially contracts and because the District Court properly applied contract law.
-Furthermore, the Court of Appeals confirmed that the lower court record showed a “meeting of the minds,” and that Forbes therefore, bore the risk of the mistake.
+The Court of Appeals confirmed that the lower court record showed a “meeting of the minds,” and that Forbes therefore, bore the risk of the mistake.

-The Court of Appeals provided a detailed analysis on how a party may be considered to bear the risk of a mistake such as when:
+The Court of Appeals provided a detailed analysis on how a party may be considered to bear the risk of a mistake, such as when:

 “(a) the risk is allocated to him by agreement of the parties, or